elisabethkoert/FEATHER/docs/Developer-Guide/Architecture-Overview.md

 ### `berabr` — Auditory Brainstem Response object

 Represents one ABR measurement recorded with the BERA custom MATLAB software.
-See [[How to Add Support for New Laser/Stimulus Hardware|Developer-Guide-Adding-New-Hardware]] for how `berabr.Stim` gets populated per-hardware-type.
+See [How to Add Support for New Laser/Stimulus Hardware](./Developer-Guide/Adding-New-Hardware.md) for how `berabr.Stim` gets populated per-hardware-type.

 | Property | Description |
 |---|---|